 Forest Management Plan

 The Southern Illinois University Department of Forestry is conducting or planning research and demonstration programs on forest plots and experimental fields throughout the forest.
-General undergraduate and undergraduate areas of research include forest management, silviculture, forest ecology, environmental education, wildland hydrology, agroforestry, forest management for wildlife, tree improvement, watershed management, forest soils, tree physiology, urban forestry, parks and wildlife management, and other studies associated with the SIU College of Agriculture.
+General graduate and undergraduate areas of research include forest management, silviculture, forest ecology, environmental education, wildland hydrology, agroforestry, forest management for wildlife, tree improvement, watershed management, forest soils, tree physiology, urban forestry, parks and wildlife management, and other studies associated with the SIU College of Agriculture.

 Currently, graduate and undergraduate students in the SIU Forestry program are collecting field data to inventory the resources at the Touch of Nature forest.
 This data will be used to create a 10-year land management plan and a GIS database.